matteo-pellegrini/LatInfLexi/data_sheet.md

 **Are forms given as orthographic, phonetic, and or phonemic sequences ?**

-Forms are given both in orthographic and phonetich transcriptions.
+Forms are given both in orthographic and phonetich transcription.

 **How many instances are there in total?**